-As of December 31, 2001, pro forma for the 2001 and 2002 acquisitions, the issuance and sale of the original notes and the application of the net proceeds therefrom to repay a portion of the amounts then outstanding under the revolving credit facilities of our subsidiaries, equity contributions from Charter Communications Holding Company from the May 2001 issuance and sale by Charter Communications, Inc. of convertible senior notes and Class A common stock and the issuance and sale of the May 2001 Charter Holdings notes, the outstanding Indebtedness of Charter Holdings and its Subsidiaries would have totaled approximately \$15.1 billion, \$6.2 billion of which would have been Indebtedness of our Subsidiaries have incurred substantial additional indebtedness under their revolving credit facilities, all of which will be structurally senior to the new notes.
+As of December 31, 2001, pro forma for the 2001 and 2002 acquisitions, the issuance and sale of the original notes and the application of the net proceeds therefrom to repay a portion of the amounts then outstanding under the revolving credit facilities of our subsidiaries, equity contributions from Charter Communications Holding Company from the May 2001 issuance and sale by Charter Communications, Inc. of convertible senior notes and Class A common stock and the issuance and sale of the May 2001 Charter Holdings notes, the outstanding Indebtedness of Charter Holdings and its Subsidiaries would have totaled approximately \$15.1 billion, \$6.2 billion of which would have been Indebtedness of our Subsidiaries and structurally senior to the new notes.
+Since December 31, 2001, our subsidiaries have incurred substantial additional indebtedness under their revolving credit facilities, all of which will be structurally senior to the new notes.